Ajn0r/matilda-illustration/README.md

 - Following the main page link "get to know me" or following the link in the navigation to "about", the user can easily find their way to information about the artist
 - On the about page, the user can read about the different types of work the artist do, or being familiar with the techuniqs of painting, viewing the gallery one could easily find out which the different types of works are.
 - The gallery page is where the user can view the artist work, there is also a direct link to both acrylic and illustration gallery page on the about page

+#### From a returning visitors perspective

+- As a returning visitor i might want to order a custom painting, and want to be able to find information on how to go about
+- As a returning visitor i would like to know where I could find the latest works

+#### Returning visitor Fulfilment

+- On the about page the user can find information how to order and what is required, following the link provided under the information, the user can fill in the form on the contact page.
+- On the about page the visitor can find the heading stating "My latest works" and can from the paragraph read that the latest paintings can be viewed on the artist instagram page.

+## UX 5 Planes

+### Strategy Plane

+### Scope Plane

+The project includes several feauters:

+- 7 pages in total
+- 4 different menu options
+- 2 different selection from gallery page
+- One contact form with a “dummy” page for when its recived
+- link to instagram
+- several links on the about page, making the navigation easy and effective

+### Structure Plane

+- The website consists of a of total 7 different pages and four different menu options.

+Two of the pages is under-categories of the Gallery page and can be found from the gallery page or the about page.
+The 7th page is a “dummy” page, which displays when the user fills in and submit the form on the contact page, giving a clear message of that the form has been received.
+The pages are laid out in a logical way, making it easily navigated for the user.
+The about, gallery and contact page all share the same background image, so it provides a sense of familiarity for the user, and making it clear which is the homepage.

+ #### Navigation & Footer

+- The navigation and footer are the same on all the pages, making the navigation easy for the user.
+On small screens the navigation is stacking in a column format instead of row, making it easier to use on mobile screens and other small screens.
+The footer consists of one line with icons which is linked to the different social media platforms, if the users click on them, they will open in a new tab.

+#### Home page

+- The home page consists of a background image and a welcome fraise, with a link that invites the user to know the artist better

+#### About page

+- The about page lets the user know some information about the artist, who she is, what she does, how to order a custom painting and where the user can view the artist latest works.
+It also has 4 different links, 3 leading to other pages on the website, and one to the artist Instagram, which opens in a new tab.
+It provides an image of the artist on large screens and also change layout using grid, on smallest screens the image is hidden, and information shown in a column direction.

+#### Gallery page

+### Skeleton Plane

+### Surface plane

+- Colors

+#### Fonts

+I have found my fonts on Google Font, the ones that i finally decided to use are:

+- 'Permantent Marker'
+For header logo and also headings on main and about page

+- 'Noto Serif'
+For all other text

+## Feautures

+### Existing Feautures

+### Feautures I would like to implement

+## Technologies Used

+I have used:

+- HTML5 for markup
+- CSS3 for style
+- Google Fonts for fonts
+- Coolors.co for colors
+- Font Awesome for icons
+- Git for version control
+- Github for keeping the files, documents and depolyment of the site

+## Media

+- Unsplash for all background images
+- All other images are from the Artist herself, Matilda Andersson

+## The future for the website

+As a friend of the artist I will continue to expand the features described in the feauture section and design of the webpage as my knowledge grows.
+It is also a goal to deploy the website on a custom domain in the future